The Lifelong Benefits of Learning Tennis at Summer Camp

 Camp Walt Whitman is very lucky to have a tennis legend, Dave Porter, who makes it easy and enjoyable for our campers to learn a sport that will serve them well (pun intended!) for years to come.
 Dave is a USPTA National past president and current chair of the Player Development Council, and oversees a staff of 11 college tennis pros who offer all of our campers excellent, regularly scheduled instruction for all levels on our 11 clay tennis courts.

-He oversees a tennis program that all of our campers participate in twice a week, and more often for those who opt for additional lessons from either Porter, the all-time winningest coach in NCAA history, or the 12 tennis professionals that he oversees on our 11 clay courts.
+He oversees the tennis program that all of our campers participate in twice a week, as well as help coach those campers who opt for additional lessons.

-1-Tennis is one of the best forms of exercise.
-Because it blends the short bursts of intense activity, followed by brief moments of rest, tennis is a natural form of interval training that is so popular today.
+Because it blends short bursts of intense activity followed by brief moments of rest, tennis provides a natural form of interval training.
 And it’s good for a young body, too.
 In a 1984 study published in the British Journal of Medicine, researchers found that 7- to 12- year-old tennis players had superior cardiovascular endurance compared to casual sports players.

-5-Those who take up tennis early in life are more likely to play in mid-life, compared to other sports.
-A Johns Hopkins University study of 1000 of its male medical students dating from 1946 to 2002, found that those of its subjects who took up tennis early in life, were most likely to still play the sport in mid-life as opposed to those who played sports in their youth like baseball or basketball.
-Not only did it keep them active, it lowered their risk of heart disease.
+In a Johns Hopkins University study of 1000 of its male medical students, the subjects who took up tennis early in life were most likely to still play the sport in mid-life, as opposed to those who played sports like baseball or basketball as kids.
+Not only did it keep them active, tennis also lowered their risk of heart disease.

-The findings from numerous studies make inspire you to take up the sport yourself if you don’t already play—or have your camper teach you the basics when they return home!
+The findings from numerous studies may inspire you to take up the sport yourself if you don’t already play—or have your camper teach you the basics!